Child Car Accident & Child Car Accident Settlement

 - In 2012, about 284 children were saved in car crashes due to the fact that they were using safety restraints.

-Child Car Accident Injuries in Missouri and Illinois
+Child Car Accident Injuries in Missouri

 Parents have no greater fear than learning their child has been seriously injured or killed.
-Unfortunately, children are too often victims in Missouri and Illinois car accidents.
+Unfortunately, children are too often victims in Missouri car accidents.
 According to the National Center for Statistics and Analysis (NCSA), car accidents are the leading cause of death for children ages 2 to 14, and 20 percent of all children killed in car accidents are struck by drunk drivers.

 Our firm aggressively pursues anyone responsible for your child’s injuries or wrongful death.
 We realize that no amount of money can truly compensate you for what you have gone through, but we firmly believe our clients should not be responsible for the costs of another person’s negligent driving.
 We will help you obtain compensation to pay for the proper medical care, which includes covering the medical bills you have already accumulated.